CrocInc/grunt-croc-requirejs/README.md

 ], function ($) {
 });
 ```
-Here we imported a css-file (`jquery.blocked.css`) as AMD-module.
+Here we imported a CSS-file (`jquery.blocked.css`) as AMD-module.
 During run-time `xcss` plugin requests the css-file via XHR and adds its content into STYLE tag under HEAD.
-NOTE: All imports of css files in all modules use a single STYLE tag to be IE-friendly.
+NOTE: All imports of CSS-files in all modules use a single STYLE tag to be IE-friendly.
-During build-time `xcss` plugin writes down content of the css-file into a single file (by default 'generic.css').
+During build-time `xcss` plugin writes down content of the css-file into a single file (by default 'generic.css', it's controlled by `genericCssUrl` option).

-For loading CSS files the plugin uses standard RJS's plugin [text](http://requirejs.org/docs/api.html#text "text").
-It should be registered цшер alias "text".
+For loading CSS-files the plugin uses standard RJS's plugin [text](http://requirejs.org/docs/api.html#text "text").
+It should be registered with alias "text".

 ### Handlebars templates
 Usage example: